maximebf/parsec/README.md

 The examples below create a really simple arithmetic parser (no operator priority).
 You can find the source code in the demo folder.

-You must use an autoloader to use ParseInContext.
+You must use an autoloader to use Parsec.
 You can use the one included (very basic) using:

-    require_once 'ParseInContext/ContextFactory.php';
+    require_once 'Parsec/ContextFactory.php';
-    \ParseInContext\ContextFactory::registerAutoloader();
+    Parsec\ContextFactory::registerAutoloader();

 (You must setup your include paths before using it)